Intentional Traumatic Brain Injury: Causes, Risk Factors, and Injury Severity

 What are the risk factors, causes, and injury severity levels associated with intentional traumatic brain injuries?

 This Study examined 2,637 adults who were admitted to a hospital in a metropolitan area for traumatic brain injury during a five year period.
 Intentional injuries were categorized as penetrating or blunt.
-Data
+Data were gathered about their age, race, gender, cause of injury, minority status, and drug or alcohol use at the time of injury.
+These variables were tested for association with intentional injury.
+The association between intentional injury and both injury severity and death rates were tested.

 An intentional source of traumatic brain injury was reported in 17.8% of all cases.
 Persons with intentional injuries were found to be males, minorities, of lower income, and less than 50 years of age.
 Persons who used drugs and alcohol were twice as likely to have experienced an intentional traumatic brain injury.
 Firearms and blunt objects were the most common types of weapons used that caused intentional traumatic brain injuries.
+A person with intentional traumatic brain injuries did not have multiple body injuries, as did those with unintentional traumatic brain injuries, such as from automobile crashes.
+However, those with intentional traumatic brain injuries were more likely to sustain more severe brain injuries and die before hospital discharge.

 Who May Be Affected By These Findings